Francis A. and Rose M. Turner House

 The Francis A. and Rose M. Turner House is a historic building located in Avoca, Iowa, United States.
-Turner was born in Des Moines County, Iowa, and the family moved to Pottawattamie County the following year where they farmed.
+Francis A. Turner was born in Des Moines County, Iowa, and the family moved to Pottawattamie County the following year where they farmed.
 After spending a period of time teaching, he studied law and settled in Avoca after passing the bar.
 Rose M. Woodward was a local school teacher.
-Their grandson Richard, also an attorney, entered politics and became Iowa's Attorney General and the U.S. Attorney for the Southern District of Iowa.
+Their grandson Richard, also an attorney, entered politics and became Attorney General of Iowa and the U.S. Attorney for the Southern District of Iowa.
 This two-story frame Neoclassical house was built in 1905, probably by local builder Fred Thiessen.
-After Francis' death in 1935 the house passed to their son Joe and his wife Elizabeth.
+After Francis' death in 1935, the house passed to their son Joe and his wife Elizabeth.
 It was listed on the National Register of Historic Places in 1997.